 3. Pay only $40 for an After Thanksgiving Shopper’s Ticket and enjoy the park all day

 Between 8 and 10 a.m. on both Friday and Saturday (Nov.
 23-24), you can purchase a $40 “After Thanksgiving Shopper’s Ticket” to shop all the special discounts throughout the park, but also enjoy the lights, shows, rides, and other festivities until the park closes at 10 p.m.
 This special ticket is only available at the front gate and can’t be purchased online or by phone.
 Annual pass holders do not need to purchase this additional Shopper’s ticket to access the park early.
 More details here.

 4. Take advantage of discounts on select merchandise

-5. Be among the first to see Christmas in Midtown and enjoy extended hours all weekend
+5. Experience the new(ish) Christmas in Midtown and enjoy extended hours all weekend

 Christmas in Midtown is truly a sight that must be seen to fully believe.
 With this new expansion, the park boasts over 6.5 million twinkling lights, in addition to its two Broadway-style shows, a five-story dancing light tree, Rudolph’s Holly Jolly Christmas Light Parade, endless holiday treats, and so much more.
 Enjoy expanded operating hours for the holiday weekend from 11 a.m. to 10 p.m. on Friday and Saturday (Nov.
 23-24) and 1 to 9 p.m. on Sunday (Nov.
 25).